 - collision output: information about collisions among vehicles and between vehicles and pedestrians

-- simulation state person statistics: information about the current state of persons the simulation (person count etc.)
+- simulation state person summary statistics: information about the current state of persons the simulation (person count etc.)

 - statistic output: overall statistics of the simulation (vehicles, teleports, safety, persons, vehicleTripStatistics, rideStatistics, etc.)